-The arrow rest can be a simple plastic self-adhesive arrow rest, a feather rest as supplied by the manufacturer or the athlete can use the bow shelf.
-If the athlete chooses to use the shelf, the shelf may be covered with any type of material (on shelf only).
+The arrow rest can be a simple plastic self-adhesive arrow rest, a feather rest as supplied by the manufacturer or the athlete can use the bow shelf, in which case it may be covered with any type of material (on shelf only).
 The vertical part of the sight window may be protected by material which shall not raise more than 1 cm above the resting arrow or be thicker than 3 mm, measured from the riser directly adjacent to the material.
 No other types or arrow rests shall be allowed.

-No draw check device may be used.
+No drawcheck device may be used.

-String walking is not permitted.
+String and face walking are not permitted.